 Certain of our U.S. insurance companies are members of the Federal Home Loan Banks (FHLBs) in their respective districts.
 Borrowings from the FHLBs are used to supplement liquidity or for other uses deemed appropriate by management.
-Our U.S. General Insurance companies had outstanding borrowings from the FHLBs in an aggregate amount of approximately \$80 million and \$190 million at March 31, 2018 and December 31, 2017, respectively.
-The outstanding borrowings at March 31, 2018 were used primarily for short-term cash management purposes.
-Our U.S. Life and Retirement companies had no outstanding borrowings in the form of cash advances from the FHLBs at March 31, 2018 or December 31, 2017.
-In addition, \$3.4 billion and \$606 million were due to the FHLBs in the respective districts of our U.S. Life and Retirement companies at March 31, 2018 and December 31, 2017, respectively, under funding agreements issued through our Individual Retirement, Group Retirement and Institutional Markets operating segments, which were reported in Policyholder contract deposits.
+Our U.S. General Insurance companies had no outstanding borrowings from the FHLBs at June 30, 2018 and had outstanding borrowings in an aggregate amount of approximately \$190 million at December 31, 2017.
+Our U.S. Life and Retirement companies had no outstanding borrowings in the form of cash advances from the FHLBs at June 30, 2018 or December 31, 2017.
+In addition, \$3.4 billion and \$606 million were due to the FHLBs in the respective districts of our U.S. Life and Retirement companies at June 30, 2018 and December 31, 2017, respectively, under funding agreements issued through our Individual Retirement, Group Retirement and Institutional Markets operating segments, which were reported in Policyholder contract deposits.
 Certain of our U.S. Life and Retirement companies have programs, which began in 2012, that lend securities from their investment portfolio to supplement liquidity or for other uses as deemed appropriate by management.
 Under these programs, these U.S. Life and Retirement companies lend securities to financial institutions and receive cash as collateral equal to 102 percent of the fair value of the loaned securities.
 Cash collateral received is invested in short-term investments.
 Additionally, the aggregate amount of securities that a Life and Retirement company is able to lend under its program at any time is limited to five percent of its general account statutory-basis admitted assets.
-At both March 31, 2018 and December 31, 2017, our U.S. Life and Retirement companies had \$2.9 billion of securities subject to these agreements and \$3.0 billion of liabilities to borrowers for collateral received.
+Our U.S. Life and Retirement companies had \$1.6 billion and \$2.9 billion of securities subject to these agreements at June 30, 2018 and December 31, 2017, respectively, and \$1.7 billion and \$3.0 billion of liabilities to borrowers for collateral received at June 30, 2018 and December 31, 2017, respectively.